Bryce-Davidson/Responsive-CSS-Course/day_8/README.md

 Kevin says this part of the course isn't a complete overview of flexbox but more a way we can get up and running with flexbox very quickly.

+We are also jumping into challenge 4 which has to do with flexbox.

 ## Flex Container

 The display property of an element specifies the type of the element, specifically we can use a `display: flex;` to turn the element into a `flex container`.